-Sign Mom notices What to do Lightening The baby lowers in the pelvis.
+Sign Lightening Reaction The baby lowers in the pelvis.
 Mom feels less pressure on the stomach and lungs.
-Wait for more signs of labor.
-Bloody-show/mucous plug Blood-tinged mucous plug.
+What to do: Wait for more signs of labor.
+Bloody show/mucous plug Blood-tinged mucous plug.
 This may occur from hours up to a week before labor.
 Have your bag ready, rest and be ready when labor begins.
 Go to the hospital if you have heavy bleeding.
 Backache Backache that comes with each contraction.
 Rest, have someone give you a massage, reposition yourself, apply cold packs, take a hot shower.
 Flu-like symptoms Diarrhea, nausea or abdominal cramping Drink fluids.
-Water breaks Dampness, leaking or a gush of water Go to the hospital. from vagina.
-Report the following to the doctor: Color Odor Amount Time Contractions You may feel mild to strong pain or Time the contractions. pressure.
+Water breaks Dampness, leaking or a gush of water from vagina.
+Go to the hospital.
+Report the following to your provider: Color Odor Amount Time Contractions You may feel mild to strong pain or Time the contractions. pressure.
 You will notice that your abdomen (uterus) tightens.
 If you have not completed 37 weeks of pregnancy, go to the hospital immediately if you have signs of preterm labor and/or if you have contractions that are 5 minutes apart.
-Follow your doctor or midwife's instructions.
+Follow your provider's instructions.

+LABOR:

-LABOR Timing & Contractions
+Timing and Contractions

+Contractions

-Contractions What are contractions?
+What are contractions?